DeepWave-KAUST/diffefwi/README.md

 **Disclaimer:** All experiments have been carried on a Intel(R) Xeon(R) Silver 4316 CPU @ 2.30GHz equipped with a single NVIDIA A100 GPU.
 Different environment configurations may be required for different combinations of workstation and GPU.

+## Running from virtual machines

+Our ``diffefwi`` source codes can be installed as a standalone python package.
+It can directly be installed and utilized on existing open-source GPU providers, like Google Colab.
+Please refer to our ``colab.ipynb`` notebook for the details.

 ## Cite us
 ```bibtex